WorldFactory/QQ/doc/parameters.md

 ## Basic principle

-You can save certain values in parameters so you can reuse them later in your orders.
+You can save certain values in parameters so you can reuse them later in your scripts.

 ```
 parameters: